A Hybrid Learning-to-Optimize Framework for Mixed-Integer Quadratic Programming: Introduction

-The advancements in machine learning and differentiable programming provide a promising opportunity for accelerating MIP solvers through learning-to-optimize (L2O) frameworks.
-The literature on L2O for MIP problems is limited but has gained increasing attention in recent years.
+Advancements in machine learning and differentiable programming provide a promising opportunity to accelerate MIP solvers through learning-to-optimize (L2O) frameworks.
+The literature on L2O for MIP problems is still limited but has gained increasing attention in recent years.
 The current state of the art can be categorized into two main approaches: (i) supervised learning (SL) and (ii) self-supervised learning (SSL).
-Classical SL approaches, \eg \citep{cauligi2021coco,cauligi2022prism,le2025multirobot}, aim to train neural networks (NNs) to minimize the supervised loss between the predictions and the optimal integer solutions generated by an optimization solver such as \texttt{GUROBI} \citep{gurobi}.
+Classical SL approaches, \eg \citep{cauligi2021coco,cauligi2022prism,le2025multirobot}, train neural networks (NNs) to minimize the supervised loss between predictions and the optimal integer solutions generated by an optimization solver such as \texttt{GUROBI} \citep{gurobi}.
 A major drawback of SL approaches is that they do not guarantee feasibility, \ie the resulting convex continuous problems obtained by fixing the learned integer variables can be infeasible.
-SSL approaches \citep{tang2024learning,boldocky2025learning}, on the other hand, does not rely on labeled data and can improve feasibility by using a loss function that is a linear combination of the objective function and a penalty for constraint violation.
-For example, \citep{tang2024learning} proposed a framework for mixed-integer nonlinear programming that solves the integer-relaxed problem, combined with integer correction layers to ensure integrality and a projection step to improve solution feasibility. \citep{boldocky2025learning} considered parametric MIQP problems within a differentiable predictive control framework, which constrains the integer solutions and optimal control inputs to a neural state-feedback law.
-However, the trained model from SSL may produce feasible but suboptimal solutions, since differentiable programming techniques such as gradient descent may converge to locally optimal solutions.
+SSL approaches \citep{tang2024learning,boldocky2025learning}, on the other hand, do not rely on labeled data and can improve feasibility by using a loss function that combines the objective function with a penalty for constraint violation.
+For example, \citep{tang2024learning} proposed a framework for mixed-integer nonlinear programming that solves the integer-relaxed problem, combined with integer correction layers to ensure integrality and a projection step to improve feasibility. \citep{boldocky2025learning} considered parametric MIQP problems within a differentiable predictive control framework, which constrains the integer solutions and optimal control inputs to a neural state-feedback law.
+However, trained SSL models may produce feasible but suboptimal solutions, since differentiable programming techniques such as gradient descent may converge to locally optimal solutions.